 FURY: Interesting.
 Interesting premise.
-Well, I’d like to think that we’ve, as a country we’ve become more comfortable with the idea of bringing in presidential candidates from different walks of life, whether they be black or women or Asian or anything.
+Well, I’d like to think that, as a country, we’ve become more comfortable with the idea of bringing in presidential candidates from different walks of life, whether they be black or women or Asian or anything.
 If “24” has anything to do with it?
 All the better.
 I’d love to think that we’ve, to some extent we’ve matured enough that people are open to the idea.

 ANDELMAN: It’s interesting.
 I mean, there hasn’t really been a situation in years past where an African-American would play the President and it wouldn’t be like a big deal, but now it’s like….

 FURY: Well, there was Deep Impact I remember which had Morgan Freeman as President.
 My God, I would have voted for him right there if Morgan Freeman had run, such an excellent presidential candidate.
 Or James Earl Jones years ago in a movie called The Man.

 FURY: I remember that, as well, so I don’t think we’re the first, certainly, to do it, but perhaps….

 ANDELMAN: No, but it’s very matter of fact in “24.”
 I think in those previous settings, it was more, you know, “What?”

 FURY: Well, certainly in The Man, it was very much evident that this was a racial issue and was telling a racial story.
 Morgan Freeman was handled matter-of-factly, and certainly David Palmer has been on the show.
 You may be right, you may have something to that.

 ANDELMAN: Well, I do think you guys should get a commission.
 I think you should look into that.